svesavov/SnsSqlitePsModule/README.md

 The reason to make my own Binary PSModule written on C# is mainly related with performance as it can be seen on the screenshot:
 ![Performance Test Generate Data](/Media/GenerateData.JPG)
-![Performance Test Insert Data Via Pipeline](/Media/InsertViaPipeline.JPG) As it can be seen binary CmdLet is much faster than PowerShell ForEach loop.
-Considering the fact that the binary CmdLet have 1000+ lines.
-Additionally sending the data via the pipeline boost the performance as well.
-ProgressBar is not used when objects coming from Pipeline, because the CmdLet cannot estimate the number of coming objects.
-The PowerShell extras are the factors that reduce the performance a lot, such like ProgressBar, Verbose Stream, Debug Stream and every information displayed on the host window.
-It is highly recommended whenever large number of objects is processed, to avoid using Verbose parameter and possibly send the data via the Pipeline.
-The following screenshot contains the same test but the data is provided to the CmdLet via the parameter instead via Pipeline:
+![Performance Test Insert Data Via Pipeline](/Media/InsertViaPipeline.JPG) As it can be seen binary CmdLet is much faster than PowerShell ForEach loop, having in mind that this CmdLet have 1000+ lines.
+Sending data via the Pipeline boosts the performance additionally.
+ProgressBar can't be used when objects are coming from Pipeline, because the CmdLet can’t estimate their number.
+The PowerShell "extras" are the factors that decrease the performance by a lot, such like ProgressBar, Verbose Stream, Debug Stream and every information displayed on the host window.
+It is highly recommended, whenever large number of objects is processed, to avoid using Verbose, Debug and possibly send the data via the Pipeline.
+The following screenshot contains the same test, but the data is provided to the CmdLet via parameters instead of Pipeline:
 ![Performance Test ProgressBar](/Media/ProgressBar.JPG)
 ![Performance Test Insert Data Via Parameters](/Media/InsertDataViaParam.JPG)